vkum29/pov/react/flux.md

 - Listens to all dispatched events but acts on specific as needed

-> Uses Dispatcher.register to start reciving events
+> Uses Dispatcher.register to start receiving events

 - Class storing and updating data and inform's component whenever data changes